2berius/2berius/README.md

-Hey, this is 2berius' page.
+Hey, this is 2berius' page!
 I am a rising junior (undergraduate) at the University of California, Davis.
 My primary language is Python, but I also have experience in Go, R, Rust, and C. I hope to learn more about these languages in the future.

 Hope you enjoy my page!